avoyanets/test/README.md

   * The Mail Directory
   * The Notifications Directory
   * The Providers Directory
-* The bootstrap Directory - contains the app.php file which bootstraps the framework.
-This directory also houses a cache directory which contains framework generated files
+* The bootstrap Directory -
 * The config Directory
 * The database Directory
 * The public Directory